The Kids in the Hall (TV series): Home media

-End of the show and beyond
+Series finale

 The final episode of the original run featured resolutions for several recurring characters, including Armada, Buddy Cole, and the secretaries of AT & Love.
 As the closing credits play, the cast is shown being buried alive, below a headstone reading The Kids in the Hall TV Show 1989–1995 (though the pilot aired in 1988).
 At the episode's conclusion, guest character Paul Bellini, one of the show's writers, dances on their grave and speaks for the first time: "Thank God that's finally over!"

-Awards and honours
+Reception and legacy

 The series won the 1993 Rose d'Or, awarded in Montreux, Switzerland.
-It was nominated for the Gemini Award for Best Comedy Series every year from 1991 to 1995, winning in 1992 and 1993.
+It was nominated for the Gemini Award for Best Comedy Series every year from 1991 to 1995, winning twice in 1992 and 1993.
 The series was nominated in 1993, 1994 and 1995 for the Primetime Emmy Award for Outstanding Writing for a Variety Series.

-Legacy

 A number of comedy writers and performers have listed The Kids in the Hall among their influences, including Dan Guterman and the creators of the TV series South Park and Portlandia.